Tick tock, tick tock, tick tock.

-HubSpot’s free CRM allows users to keep track of sales activity and source new prospects.
+HubSpot’s CRM allows users to keep track of sales activity and source new prospects.

 How to use it: Surface warm prospects who have already visited our website.
 Store contacts and companies, track deals, and easily manage tasks such as follow ups and meetings.

-Connects the web apps we use to automate tedious tasks.
+Connects the web apps you use to automate tedious tasks.

 Use email tracking to know when prospects open emails, click on links, or open attachments.
-HubSpot Sales also provides us with detailed contact information right in our inbox and it allows us to schedule emails to be sent at a time when we know our prospect will be most likely to open them.
+HubSpot Sales also provides detailed contact information right in your inbox and allows you to schedule emails to be sent when you know your prospect will be most likely to open them.

 How to use it: If we see that a prospect is viewing an email we sent two weeks ago, we can follow up with information related to what they’re viewing, or email them to set up another meeting.

 This provides us with a feed on the company’s recent updates to help discover industry news, marketing campaigns, events, product launches, and recently published content.

 How to use it: We can reference these updates as trigger events to engage our prospects in real conversations.

 Google Alerts allows us to track web mentions on a company’s name, product, competitors, or industry trends.

 How to use it: Customize alerts to send real-time, daily, weekly, or monthly updates on whichever keywords are relevant to our prospects.
 We can use these to tailor our outreach.